ColdWindScholar/cpio_py/README.md

 # cpio_py
-the cpio extracter and repacker achieve in python
+the cpio extracter and repacker implement in python